whoenig/NatNetSDKCrossplatform/samples/SampleClient/ReadMe.txt

 loopback nor the camera network.

-8.[Linux] Start SampleClient.exe.
+8.[Linux] Start SampleClient.
 Now, Start the client application from shell.
 Once the application starts, it will search the networks and list out available tracking servers.
 From the list, select the Optitrack server from the above step to start receiving tracking data.
+If you built it to be a (.exe) file instead of the default file without a file type then run that command instead.

-  - ./SampleClient.exe
+  - ./SampleClient